Niknuby/CSCK541_EMA_GroupB/README.md

 - save the received content

 ### (Lines 1-4)
-First, the code begins by importing the necessary libraries (lines 1-4), ensuring that the Python language is recognized, but also that the formats we are choosing to speak in, such as JSON, pickle, etc., are also understood.
+First, the code begins by importing the necessary libraries (lines 1-4), ensuring that the Python language is recognised, but also that the formats we are choosing to speak in, such as JSON, pickle, etc., are also understood.
 ### (Line 5)
 Then, we attach the code to a common language understood by both the server and client-side formats (line 5) by connecting to the config file - this one line is essential to establishing a network connection.
 ### (Lines 7-39)